Danue1/use-css-variable/API.md

 const black: Hook = useCSSVariableAsRGBA('foo') // --foo: rgb(0 0 0 / 100%)
 const transparentRed: Hook = useCSSVariableAsRGBA('bar', [255, 0, 0, 33]) // --bar: rgb(255 0 0 33%)
 ```

+array[0]: means r in rgba, from 0 to 255, automatically clamping
+array[1]: means g in rgba, from 0 to 255, automatically clamping
+array[2]: means b in rgba, from 0 to 255, automatically clamping
+array[3]: means a in rgba, from 0% to 100%, automatically clamping

 - initialValue